AyeTheintKM/AyeTheintKM/README.md

 **turning soft ideas into polished interfaces, one component at a time.**

-Software developer with a love for the little details — I get genuinely excited about the moment a messy idea becomes something clean, clickable, and *actually* nice to look at.
+Software developer with a love for the little details.
+I get genuinely excited about the moment a messy idea becomes something clean, clickable, and *actually* nice to look at.

 <a href="https://portfolio-theint.vercel.app/"><img src="https://img.shields.io/badge/Portfolio-F8BBD0?style=for-the-badge&logo=vercel&logoColor=4a1942" /></a>
 <a href="https://github.com/AyeTheintKM"><img src="https://img.shields.io/badge/GitHub-E1BEE7?style=for-the-badge&logo=github&logoColor=4a1942" /></a>